aminilia/Python-Codes/README.md

 # Code_Samples

-This Repo contains my programs for validating large model outputs.
+This Repo contains my programs for validating large model outputs, analyzing/plotting results, and computing stats.
 Also, there are programs to download observations and analyze those.